 Simon Sinek, author of the best-seller "Start with Why" and the follow-up practical guide, "Find Your Why," offers a course on this topic, which you may want to introduce to your staff (and even set aside budget to pay for it).

-Regardless, to get reinspired for 2021, it's not a bad idea to start with helping your staff rediscover their "why."
+Regardless, to get reinspired, it's not a bad idea to start with helping your staff rediscover their "why."

 2. Support Work-life Balance and Boundary-setting